 Often there are crags which are on private land, or where only historically was access allowed, or for other reasons access is allowed but on a limited basis.
-Another situation is when a crag has semi-open access, but there is an agreement with a local bolting fund or group that the only guide available is the official published one which funnels revenue to the land owner, and so accordingly they are against online guides or topos.
+Another situation is when a crag has semi-open access, but there is an agreement with a local bolting fund or group that the only guide available is the officially published one which funnels revenue to the land owner, and so accordingly they are against online guides or topos.

-We are often asked to remove routes or crags, but there are some strong reasons to not do this.
+We are often asked to remove routes or crags, but there are some strong reasons not to do this.
 In particular people may have climbed there back when access was open, if we delete the routes then we remove the entries in their logbooks.
 Other resources such as photos and discussions can be attached to routes and areas which we do not wish to delete.
 Access may be ok to a limited group, so we should not stop those individuals from ticking routes using theCrag.
-Also we find that if content is actually removed, then inevitable someone later thinks it is simply missing and re-adds it, often without any consideration of sensitivities of that crag.
+Also we find that if content is actually removed, then inevitably someone later thinks it is simply missing and re-adds it, often without any consideration of sensitivities of that crag.

 The underlying philosophy is for theCrag to model reality.

 Every situation is different, and our response needs to be flexible according to the crags needs.
 We have found a couple rules of thumb which are generally helpful in these situations:

 If a crag is closed or has access issues, then please ensure this information is prominent and accurate in the access field of the crag.
 It is generally much more productive to let climbers know that a crag is explicitly closed, rather than not provide anything in which case climbers tend to go exploring.
 We have found that the climbing community honors closure notices.